Little Woman Love

-"Little Woman Love" is a Wings song released as the B-side of the non album single "Mary Had a Little Lamb" on 12 May 1972 by Apple Reords.
+"Little Woman Love" is a Wings song released as the B-side of the non album single "Mary Had a Little Lamb" on 12 May 1972 by Apple Records.

 History

-It was composed by Paul McCartney in 1970 and recorded during the Ram sessions but left off the album.
+The song that would eventually become "Little Woman Love" first emerged during an instrumental improvisation recorded by McCartney, George Harrison and Ringo Starr on January 3, 1970 during the sessions for the Beatles' "I Me Mine", which was the group's final recording session.
+McCartney would eventually compose the rest of the song, and recorded it during the sessions for McCartney's solo album Ram.
 In keeping with McCartney's practice at the time, the composition was credited to Paul and Linda McCartney.

 Beatle biographer John Blaney describes "Little Woman Love" as a "breezy rocker" with a rockabilly feel.
 The song is unusual for Wings in that instead of Paul McCartney playing electric bass guitar, jazz musician Milt Hinton plays slap bass.

 Cash Box described it as a "Lady Madonna-ish rocker."

 Reception and charts

 While "Mary Had a Little Lamb" was dismissed by the critics, it climbed to the top 10 in the United Kingdom.
 In the United States, however, radio stations also played "Little Woman Love."
 As a result, the picture sleeve for "Mary Had a Little Lamb" was revised by Apple Records to have a separate listing for the flip side.
 The single reached number 28 on the Billboard Hot 100 in the US.
 On the Cash Box chart, which listed single sides separately, "Little Woman Love" only appeared for one week at number 95.